 Tommy Mann is a shareholder in Winstead's Zoning & Land Use and Real Estate Development & Investments practices.

-Tommy is known for his ability to lead teams of developers, architects, engineers, and design professionals through complex political and legal issues.
+Tommy is known for his ability to lead teams of developers, architects, engineers, and other professionals through complex political and legal issues.
 He forms coalitions of support for projects first and foremost, and he is regularly commended by elected officials and clients for his skill in overcoming substantial political opposition through oral advocacy at public hearings.

 He has extensive experience across the full spectrum of development types in both urban infill locations and north Texas’ rapidly growing suburban cities.

-Condemnation, vested rights, rough proportionality, inverse condemnation/regulatory takings, and exactions
+- Condemnation/eminent domain and disputes related to vested rights, rough proportionality, inverse condemnation/regulatory takings, and exactions